airyhq/airy/docs/docs/apps/ui/quickstart.md

 ## Introduction

-The easiest way to see the Airy Core UI in action is to launch the [minikube provider](getting-started/installation/minikube.md) and then follow these three simple steps.
+The easiest way to see the Airy Core UI in action is to launch the [minikube provider](getting-started/installation/minikube.md) and then follow these three steps.

 ## Step 1: Registration